-This paper summarises the findings of "The CultureForHealth Report - Scoping review of culture, well-being and health interventions and their evidence, impacts, challenges and policy recommendations for Europe".
+This paper summarises the findings of 'The CultureForHealth Report.
+Culture's contribution to health and well-being.
+A report on evidence and policy recommendations for Europe'.
 Based on these findings, several policy recommendations are formulated within the context of the CultureForHealth project, which is the implementing project of the "EU Preparatory Action: Bottom-Up Policy Development for Culture & Well-being in the EU" [1].
 The project aims to facilitate the exchange of knowledge, experience and success stories in the EU related to the role of culture for well-being and health, map the most relevant existing practises, carry out small-scale pilot work on the ground and provide a set of policy recommendations on the topic.
-For a complete overview of the scoping review and the recommendations, please refer to the full scoping review report and its executive summary
+For a complete overview of the scoping review and the recommendations, please refer to the full report and its executive summary.